 Aiosphere ambient information objects development journal ca. 2006-2010

 When I realized that USB was not going to be the platform for ambient computing, I began to design a radio network and cloud architecture.
 Though the blog is no longer maintained, its work is still ongoing after almost a decade of background effort, whenever I find the time outside my intense career as an innovator in the toy industry. aiosphere.com was a journal for my research and learning around the early Internet of Things.

 My first art web site was back in the dark ages (early nineties).
 I was one of the earliest adopters of the idea of an online resume and portfolio.
-(I was also one of the first artists to move to digital photography, which is why all the images are such shite across this site in the second decade of the 21st century.)
-Where I’m going with this is that my original site is just too moribund to reproduce here, so I’ve archived some early writing on this page.
+(I was also one of the first artists to move to digital photography, which is why all the older images are such shite across site, from the vantage of the second decade of the 21st century.)
+My original site is just too moribund to reproduce here so I’ve archived some early writing on this page instead.